SimplyCEO/wofi/README.md

 Void Linux also has a package

-Fedora has a package in COPR https://copr.fedorainfracloud.org/coprs/wef/wofi/ there is also an official package https://src.fedoraproject.org/rpms/wofi but it's currently v1.0
+Feodra has an official package https://src.fedoraproject.org/rpms/wofi as well as one in COPR https://copr.fedorainfracloud.org/coprs/wef/wofi/
 ## Documentation
 The official documentation is provided by the man pages in this repository, sample styling can be found here https://cloudninja.pw/docs/wofi.html